christsven/H.E.A.T/factions/German VJTF Panzergrenadier Division.md

 ***

-## Armoured Personell Carriers / Infantry Fighting Vehicles [ 0 - 2 ]
+## Armoured personnel Carriers / Infantry Fighting Vehicles [ 0 - 2 ]

 If a vehicle has the IFV rule and is chosen in an IFV role, these vehicles are connected to the first and second mandatory infantry units.